-Other requirements include passing scores on the three to four New York State Teacher Certification Examinations: Education All Students (EAS), Academic Literacy Skills Test (ALST), and Content Specialty Test (CST) in the relevant certification area.
+Other requirements include passing scores on the two to four New York State Teacher Certification Examinations: Education All Students (EAS), and Content Specialty Tests (CST) in the relevant certification area(s).
 Graduate students must also pass edTPA, which is completed during one of the two student teaching placements.